evieperren/EPA/README.md

 NOTE: This will cause errors when trying to call API when connection has been stopped.

 In order to stop the API's from running, close the terminal that you first used to start it.
-You will see it has ended as you will no longer recieve outputs from nodemon.
+You will see it has ended as you will no longer receive outputs from nodemon.
 You are able to shut down the command by pressing `ctrl c`

 ## To run tests

 Run `npm test`

-This command will kick off Jest testing, the output from the tests will be displayed in the same terminal as the inital command was run.
+This command will kick off Jest testing, the output from the tests will be displayed in the same terminal as the initial command was run.